 - Arne Mellnäs (1933-2002).
 Autographs, sketches, correspondence etc.

 - Ákos Rózmann (1939-2005).
 Autographs, sketches, music scores.
 Tapes, cd:s and dvd:s are also available for research, but are not listed in the inventory.

 - SEAMS (The Society for Electroacoustic Music in Sweden).
 The former Swedish section of ICEM/CIME.

-In addition, the National Library of Sweden holds the archives of Karl-Birger Blomdahl (1916-1968) and Åke Hodell (1919-2000).
-There is also a small Öyvind Fahlström (1928-1976) archive (the main one is in Barcelona at the Museum of Contemporary Art).
-For more information, search for these names in Ediffah (unfortunately, sometimes painfully slow or down).
+In addition, the National Library of Sweden holds the archives of Karl-Birger Blomdahl (1916-1968) and Åke Hodell (1919-2000), and a small Öyvind Fahlström (1928-1976) archive (the main one is in Barcelona at the Museum of Contemporary Art).
+For more information, search for these names in Ediffah.
 The Hodell tape archive is in SMDB.
 The archive of his father, Björn Hodell, is at the Music and Theatre Library.

 The EMS tape archive

-EMS's music archive ("bandarkivet", the tape archive) has been donated to the National Library of Sweden/Audiovisual material for long-time preservation (except for commercially released records, which will be kept in the EMS library).
+EMS's music archive ("bandarkivet", the tape archive) has been donated to the National Library of Sweden for long-time preservation (except for commercially released records, which will be kept in the EMS library).
 The digitised content will be accessible through the Swedish Media Database (SMDB).